velocity-venture/timber-money-prod/replit.md

 - ✅ Created landing page, pricing page, privacy policy, and terms of service
 - ✅ Integrated frontend with authentication system
 - ✅ Set up document upload with AI-powered analysis
 - ✅ **MAJOR REBRAND**: Repositioned from "Debt Freedom" to "MoneyMind AI" - comprehensive money management
+- ✅ **FINAL REBRAND**: Updated from "MoneyMind AI" to "Shoebox to Autopilot" - transformation-focused messaging
 - ✅ Updated all messaging to emphasize automated financial management, not just debt reduction
 - ✅ Added prominent legal disclaimers for informational purposes only
 - ✅ Enhanced mobile experience with photo capture capabilities for document upload
-- ✅ Rebranded UI to highlight 24/7 AI automation and broader financial features
+- ✅ Rebranded UI to highlight the journey from chaos to automated management

 ## Project Architecture